 Household-quarter level analysis.
-The second set of tests is based on the household-quarter level data from ECB's CES, which allows us to observe households' short-term (one-year ahead) and longer term (three-year ahead) inflation expectations.
-Consequently, we employ the following two dependent variables.
+The household-quarter level data from ECB's CES allows us to observe households' short-term (one-year ahead) and longer term (three-year ahead) inflation expectations.
+Accordingly, we employ the following two dependent variables.
 First, a dummy variable set to one if household h anticipates a significant price increase over the next 12 months.
 Second, a dummy variable set to one if household h expects a substantial price rise during the 12-month period starting two years from now and ending three years from now.